Is Your Home Safe for Winter?

 Do your children know their address and how to dial 911?

 – Post your home address and emergency phone numbers on the refrigerator.

 Are your appliances and chimney winter-ready?

-– Have a professional inspect fuel-burning appliances to ensure they function properly and that they vent outside.
+– Have a boiler service professional inspect your heating system to ensure it functions properly and that it vents outside.

 – Have a professional clean or inspect fireplaces annually.
 Birds and small animals can make nests and leaves can build up on top of the chimney, preventing carbon monoxide from venting properly.